NathanaelA/nativescript-localstorage/README.md

 [![npm](https://img.shields.io/npm/dt/nativescript-localstorage.svg?label=npm%20d%2fls)](https://www.npmjs.com/package/nativescript-localstorage)

 # nativescript-localstorage
-A NativeScript plugin to add LocalStorage
-If you are trying to use any libraries that use the localStorage API; or you want a fairly simple storage engine; here it is.
+A NativeScript plugin to add LocalStorage and SessionStorage If you are trying to use any libraries that use the localStorage/sessionStorage API; or you want a fairly simple storage engine; here it is.

 ## License